phoebewang59/SDS_322E/README.md

 #### Time Until Sub-5
 1. For the current top 10 speedcubers in the world (as recorded in the RanksSingle table), on average, how many solves did they have to do before achieving a sub-5 second solve?
-2. For one of the top 10 speedcubers make a plot of their solve times vs. the date of the solve, with date on the x-axis and solve time on the y-axis.
+2. For one of the top 10 speedcubers make a plot of their solve times vs. the date of the solve (SolveTimes vs.Date.png)

 #### Up-and-Coming Speed Cubers
 Come up with a list of five speedcubers (provide their names and WCA IDs) that you have identified as “up-and-coming”.